-9.3 Physical damage to stems of retained trees.
+9.3 Physical damage to stems of retained trees

-9.3.1 There is a (very slight) risk that the crown and stem of Oak T1 could be accidentally damaged during development.
+9.3.1 There is a risk that the crown and stem of the Magnolia could be accidentally damaged during development.

-9.3.2 To minimise this risk, protective fencing will be erected beyond the canopy extent / across the middle of the rear garden.
+9.3.2 To minimise this risk, protective fencing will be erected around the planting bed it is growing within.

-9.4 Soil compaction around retained trees.
+9.4 Soil compaction around retained trees

 9.4.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
 It is harmful to tree roots because it reduces gaseous exchange and the availability of water and nutrients.
-This can affect existing trees and can also make it harder for new trees to establish.

-9.4.2 To avoid the soil becoming unnecessarily compacted, all vulnerable areas will be separated from the working area by protective fencing (as mentioned above).
+9.4.2 To avoid the soil becoming unnecessarily compacted, all vulnerable areas will be separated from the working area by protective fencing.